Plants in Iceland | Flora Under the Arctic Circle

 Dulse is red seaweed and it is eaten in IcelandPhoto from Wikimedia, Creative Commons, by secretlondon123.
 No edits made.

-Traditionally, it was boiled and eaten with butter or cod-liver oil.
-It's recently making a bit of a comeback as a tasty health food with some people likening its flavour to bacon!
+Traditionally, it was boiled and eaten with butter or cod liver oil.
+It's recently making a bit of a comeback as a tasty health food, with some people liking its flavor more than bacon!

 Kelp/Brown Algae (Phaeophyta)